valbok/simsigdec/README.md

     69662840245f504f5354.{1}

 The main point of this solution - an example of how to search signatures in linear time.
 The complexity is related only to number of bytes in target array.
-So checking byte sequences for malwere signatures takes linear time in average.
+So checking byte sequences for malware signatures takes linear time in average.

 Also thread pool is used to split scanning.
 Each thread takes a batch of files to proceed and returns result to main thread using Qt signal/slots.